AtlasOfLivingAustralia/galaxias/README.md

 ```

 The final step in your data publication workflow is to zip your
 directory into a single file.
-This file is then placed in your parent
+This file is placed in your parent
 directory.

 ``` r